Mauragkas/Project_DS/README.md

 ```

 The cargo build and cargo run commands work the same way in Windows as they do in Unix environments.
+## Testing the Projects

+After building each project, it's recommended to run the provided tests to ensure that the project is functioning as expected.

+1. Navigate to the directory of the project you want to test.
+Using `ask1` as an example:

+    ```bash
+    cd Project/PartA/ask1
+    ```

+2. Run the tests using Cargo:

+    ```bash
+    cargo test
+    ```

+   This command will compile and run all the tests associated with the project.
+Cargo will display the results of each test, informing you whether they've passed or failed.

+3. If all tests pass, you can proceed with running the project as described in the earlier section.
+If some tests fail, it may indicate an issue with the code or the environment.
+Refer to the test output and project documentation for troubleshooting tips.

+Remember to run the tests for each project (`ask1`, `ask2`, and `ask3`) before executing them.

+---